 - and many more

-To date, there are more than 450 Zagu stores throughout the Philippines.
+To date, there are more than 400+ Zagu stores across the country.

-The franchise fee will vary based on the kind of Zagu store you will franchise.
+Depending on your preferred store type, the Franchise Fee of Zagu may range from P650,000 to P850,000.
 There are two types of Zagu Store Operations:

 - a.
 Stall